Symptoms, Causes, Prevention, and Lifestyle Changes

 • Heavy alcohol use: Drinking more than one or two alcoholic beverages each day could affect ovulation.
 Abstention from alcohol is best when you’re trying to conceive.

-• Caffeine: While one or two small (6- to 8-ounce) cups of coffee a day shouldn’t affect the ability to get pregnant, drinking more than that might cause problems with ovulation and reproduction.
+• Caffeine: While one or two small (6- to 8-ounce) cups of coffee a day shouldn’t affect your ability to get pregnant, drinking more than that may cause problems with ovulation and reproduction.

 • Chemical exposure: Exposure to pesticides, heavy metals, dry cleaning chemicals, and other toxins in the environment and at work might have a negative effect on ovulation and fertility.